matrix-org/synapse/docs/user_directory.md

 There are five relevant tables:

 * `user_directory`.
 This contains the user_id, display name and avatar we'll return when you search the directory.
-For some reason the `user_directory` also tracks a room_id.
   - Because there's only one directory entry per user, it's important that we only ever put publicly visible names here.
 Otherwise we might leak a private nickname or avatar used in a private room.